 See if you qualify for a $0 DOWN USDA Home Loan Get Started Here

 Prequalification and preapproval are the first steps toward your USDA Home Loan.
 In these steps, a homebuyer will determine if they are eligible to use a USDA loan, gain an understanding of their home purchasing power and uncover any red flags that may prevent them from receiving a USDA loan.

 Prequalification is the first step toward a USDA loan.
 Prequalification provides homebuyers with a general sense of how much they can afford and red flags that may hold them back from receiving a USDA loan.

 In this stage, your lender will get to know your financial situation to determine purchasing power.
 Questions vary by lender, but be prepared to answer questions on:

 Most lenders will also request your permission to perform a hard credit inquiry to determine your current mortgage credit scores.

 You can begin to determine your afford ability with this USDA loan calculator.

-While USDA Loan prequalification is based off estimates, preapproval deals with the actual documents and exact figures.
+While USDA loan prequalification is based off estimates, preapproval deals with the actual documents and exact figures.
 Once preapproved, you know exactly how much of a home you can afford and home sellers have additional confidence in any offer you place.

 Using a USDA Loan?